Last updated: November 18, 2025

 3.2.
 Fibonacci – Finding natural reversal zones

 The Fibonacci tool is a classic for a reason.
-While you have to draw it manually, it’s a core part of level analysis.
+While traders have to draw it manually, it’s a core part of level analysis.
 It projects potential support and resistance levels based on the “golden ratio.”
 Following a powerful price swing, the 38.2%, 50%, and 61.8% retracement levels become critical areas of focus for traders.
 A pause or stall in price at one of these hidden levels frequently signals a high-probability entry opportunity.

 3.3.
 Moving averages (SMA/EMA) – Dynamic support and resistance

 Unlike static support lines, moving averages (like the 50 or 200 EMA) create flowing, dynamic support and resistance.
-In a clear uptrend, you’ll often see the price pull back to a key moving average and bounce off it as if it were a trampoline.
+In a clear uptrend, traders’ll often see the price pull back to a key moving average and bounce off it as if it were a trampoline.
 They provide a clean, visual guide to the ongoing price trends and potential entry points within it.

 3.4.
 Ichimoku cloud – The all-in-one levels system

 At first glance, the Ichimoku Cloud (or Kumo) looks incredibly complex.
-But for level trading, you can focus on one thing: the cloud itself.
+But for level trading, traders can focus on one thing: the cloud itself.
 This shaded area acts as a thick, dynamic zone of future support and resistance.
 When the price is inside the cloud, the market is seen as choppy.
 When it’s above or below, the cloud becomes a formidable barrier for price to breakout back through.

 3.5.
 Moving Average Convergence Divergence – Confirming momentum shifts near levels

 The MACD tracks momentum.
-Let’s say the price hits a strong resistance level you’ve marked.
+Let’s say the price hits a strong resistance level trader’ve marked.
 If, at the same time, the indicator shows the divergence, it’s a powerful clue that the level is likely to hold and the price may reverse.

 3.6.
 RSI – Spotting overbought/oversold conditions at levels